 The third biggest island on the USA’s East Coast, Martha’s Vineyard comprises two main regions: Down-Island and Up-Island.
 Down-Island is the island’s eastern portion, while Up-Island is the western slice.

 Edgartown, Oak Bluffs and Vineyard Haven are the bubbling towns of the Down-Island region.
-Filled with things to do, this is the best area to stay on Martha’s Vineyard for visitors who want a quintessential experience.
+Filled with things to do, this is the best area to stay for visitors who want a quintessential experience.

-Up-Island, home to the humble West Tisbury, Chilmark and Aquinnah, is a much quieter place to stay on Martha’s Vineyard.
+Up-Island, home to the humble West Tisbury, Chilmark and Aquinnah, is a much quieter option.
 Offering unmatched solitude, Up-Island is for those who truly want to escape from it all.

 Don’t let the fact that the Down-Island towns actually line up on the island’s northern coast confuse you.
 The designation is a remain of the whaling era — when heading west, you go up in longitude and vice versa.